CSCI 127: Joy and Beauty of Data

 Professor

-Daniel DeFrance: Office hours, Bio, and contact Information are available from the Faculty Directory.
+Daniel DeFrance: office hours.
+Bio, and contact Information are available from the Faculty Directory.

 Teaching Assistants